Kahcho1/retro_video_games/README.md

 ## The CI Pipeline

+The following images will give you an idea on how I carried out the CI (continuous intergration) pipeline, with what services and framework.

 ![CI Pipeline](https://imgur.com/DZtmRqW.jpg)

+This approach allows developers to implament new codes easily and frequently, all done so via a automated system that pulls from repo, builds the image into containers, test and then finally deploy.
+Thus, allowing devlopers to simplfiy this repetitious process and instead focus on coding.

 ![Jenkins](https://imgur.com/vEQTGSr.jpg)

+Here I show the stages I had automated via a script to be ran by using Jekings:
+* Checkout SCM: Using webhook to pull the code from designated branch in a repo
+* Setup: Installing dependencies, services and provding the credentials needed for said services.
+* Test: Installing and using pytest, junit and coberture reports.
+* Build: Building the backend and frontend image into a container (can also scale the app with replicas if more resources is required).
+* Push: Pushing the container onto docker hub.
+* Deploy: Deploying it to docker swarm service.
+So when the app is running, it can load balance any incoming users traffic equally to the VMs.

 ## Testing
 For the testing process of the app, the following images below shows the many test reports I had included with in the test to maximise the amount of information output.
 Meaning it can produce a better overall picture on how many codes has passed and failed.